 When used primarily for comfort and long term wear, however, the Uncle Mike’s holster really shines.
 It’s big, wide (two and a half inch) straps provide superior and long-term comfort.
 For those spending hours outdoor hunting, these straps can keep the weapon feeling secure yet lightweight all day long.
 It’s absolutely ideal for larger revolvers and larger weapons that can be bulky and cumbersome to tote around.

-#3 Best Fitting Shoulder Holster for Walther PPK, PPKS – Galco Classic Lite Review
+Best Shoulder Holster for Walther PPK – Galco Classic Lite Review

 At under one hundred dollars, the Galco Classic Lite is one of the least expensive premium shoulder holsters on the market.
 Instead of supple leather, the Lite holster is comprised of Steerhide, a premium center cut product.
 This composition allows for the durability and longevity users have come to expect from Galco without the sticker shock often associated with first-rate leathers.